MicahNjeru/CoreDataProject-iOS16/README.md

 - It will be a repo containing my sample code when learning on how to work with Swift, SwiftUI & Core Data

+## What I've learnt
+- Objects that conform to the `Hashable` protocol have unique hash values that Swift uses to differentiate similar objects